 Description of Historic Place

-The Canadian Pacific Railway Station at Masson is a one-storey, wooden railway station, built in 1877.
-It is located at the heart of the small, pulp-and-paper community of Masson-Angers, within the amalgamated city of Gatineau.
+The Canadian Pacific Railway Station at Medicine Hat is a one-and-a-half-storey railway station, built in 1906 and dramatically expanded in 1911-12.
+It is located in the city of Medicine Hat.
 The formal recognition is confined to the railway station building itself.

 Government of Canada